 If you want to grow your Instagram following, you will need to start treating it like you treat your business.
 And what do savvy business owners do to get the edge?
 Network.
 Network.
 Network.

 Think of social media as a community that you want to be an active part of and as part of your marketing plan.
 This means reaching out to the people around you to build relationships.
 The only way to gain many followers through Instagram is to engage a lot.
 We help clients with our Gramleap service, where our team engages on your behalf all day.
-This has helped our clients grow their followings within their industry and locations.
+This has helped our clients grow their followings within their industries and locations.

 The main types of engagement on Instagram are: